Voxelum/x-minecraft-launcher/README.md

 ### File structure:

 - main => main process, the guard process.
 Store most of the states of launcher.
 It contains three main part and loaded in following order:
-    1. config.js => config boot loader, this will load first
+    1. app => App controller
-    2. store => directory that contains server store template
+    2. managers => The manager tend to be load
-    3. windowsManager.js => the basic manager for windows
+    3. services => The services exposed to the renderer process
 - renderer => renderer process, store the single state tree and display UI
 - universal => some universal things across the main/renderer
     - store => the definition of store